HPPSS/SC24/callfordemos.rst

 While we are accepting submissions to present at this year's workshop, note that submissions will not be included in the SC proceedings.
 The purpose of submissions are to help us plan the event and provide feedback to submitters.
+Our intention is that this makes it easier for submitters and we get a broader engagement from the community.
 We do plan to provide links to submissions through the HPPSS GitHub and website.

 Important Dates